bsolomon1124/misc/azure/azure_notes.md

 - Self-service password reset, multi-factor authentication (MFA), custom banned password list, smart lockout services
 - MFA: requires _two or more_ elements for full authentication
-    - Something you know: a password or the answer to a security question
+    - **Something you know**: a password or the answer to a security question
-    - Something you possess: a mobile app that receives a notification or a token-generating device
+    - **Something you possess**: a mobile app that receives a notification or a token-generating device
-    - Something you are: a fingerprint or face scan used on many mobile devices
+    - **Something you are**: a fingerprint or face scan used on many mobile devices
 - Increases security of your identity by limiting the impact of credential exposure
 - Single-Sign-On (SSO): enables users to remember only one ID and one password to access multiple applications
     - Philosophy: "More identities mean more passwords to remember and change"